 How do societies balance the objectives of order, freedom and equality?
 What are the causes of conflict in today’s world and how are these conflicts resolved?
 How are scarce resources allocated?
 What is power and how is it used inside countries and internationally?

 These are just some of the important and challenging questions addressed by the field of political science.
 Like other social science disciplines, political science focuses on decision-making, using tools ranging from quantitative analysis to political philosophy to investigate how and why collective decisions are made.
 Students in political science engage with complex topics such as law, diplomacy, elections, race, human rights, war, values, identity, security, justice, economy, the environment, gender, and political behavior.

-A degree in political science leads to challenging and rewarding careers.
-More and more, employers prioritize their search for people who can adapt and solve problems, have a deep understanding of national and international political systems, who are able to understand and use quantitative data, and can think critically and creatively.
-Political science majors develop all of these skills.
-Classes in political science stress the development and exercise of exactly these kinds of skills--critical thinking, writing, oral communication, and the use of quantitative methods.
+A degree in political science leads to a wide range of rewarding careers.
+Employers value people who can adapt and solve problems, who have excellent written and oral communication skills, who are able to understand and use quantitative data, and who can think critically and creatively.
+Classes in political science stress the development and exercise of exactly these kinds of skills.

-Drury political science graduates attend law school, graduate school, and work in both the public and private sectors, including law, journalism, academia, government, secondary education, non-profits, administration, human resources, diplomacy, and business.
+Drury political science graduates attend the best law schools and graduate programs in the country, including recently the University of Chicago, Brown, Washington University, Vanderbilt, and Georgetown.
+Our graduates work in both the public and private sectors, including law, international organizations, media, academia, government, secondary education, non-profits, administration, human resources, diplomacy, and business.